 I talk too much about venue because I’m honest: it matters.
 A lot.
 Venue is predominantly one of the deciding factors in tort cases, both on liability and the amount of damages.
 Plaintiffs and defense lawyers burn many a forest attempting to persuade courts to allow them into a jurisdiction that more strongly favors their case.

 In Scott v.
-Hawit, a child suffered irreparable brain damage allegedly due to a misdiagnosis caused by both John Hopkins Hospital and a doctor.
-Baltimore City was the location of the plaintiff’s injury, and is Hopkins primary place of business.
-Still, Hopkins made a motion to transfer venue to Calvert County, arguing that Calvert was a better fit because it was where both the doctor and the plaintiff were located, and that most of the allegedly negligent treatment was done there.Now, Calvert County is hardly a graveyard for plaintiff’s cases.
+Hawit, a child suffered irreparable brain damage allegedly because of a misdiagnosis caused by both John Hopkins Hospital and a doctor.
+Baltimore City was the location of the plaintiff’s injury and is Hopkins primary place of business.
+Still, Hopkins made a motion to transfer venue to Calvert County, arguing that Calvert was a better fit because it was where both the doctor and the plaintiff were located, and that most of the allegedly negligent treatment was done there.Now, Calvert County is hardly a graveyard for plaintiff cases.
 There are a lot of good verdicts in that jurisdiction.
 They have had malpractice verdicts as high as $3.5 million in recent years.
 Still, let’s be serious: Baltimore had a $55 million verdict last year and those numbers do not unfairly reflect the difference in case values between the jurisdictions.
 Every plaintiff’s lawyer would rather be in Baltimore City.
 Our view is that we can win a good case in any jurisdiction.
-You are not going to get a bad jury in any county in Maryland.
+You will not get a bad jury in any county in Maryland.
 But the easier road is in Prince George’s County and Baltimore City.
 Every other jurisdiction in Maryland is inferior to these two venues.